DataliftHQ/admiral/README.md

 See the [LICENSE](https://github.com/datalifthq/datalift/tree/master/LICENSE) file for licensing information

+### Special Thanks

+The server component is built upon the foundation set by the [Clutch](https://clutch.sh/) team.
+Thank you for providing a well-thought-out and extensible Go-based API server.

 ### Thank You

 Datalift would not be possible without the support and assistance of other open-source tools and companies.